Sharon Landesman Ramey, PhD

 In addition, I am part of the multidisciplinary team at the Virginia Tech Carilion Research Institute that has launched the Roanoke Brain Study under the direction of Dr. Read Montague.
 The Roanoke Brain Study is elucidating decision-making across the life course—childhood through old age, including exploring inter-generational influences and dynamic relationships among life experiences, health, education, income, and individual biological differences (using an epigenetics systems framework).

-For a full listing of Dr. Ramey's publications, visit PubMed.
+For a more complete listing of Sharon Landesman Ramey's publications, visit PubMed.

 Education and Training